Where Many Paths and Errands Meet

 into madness in his grief for mortals, and Frodo felt

-his eyes grow moist, but he could not free a hand to dry
+his eyes grow moist, but he couldn't free a hand to dry

 them.
 The more uncomfortable his flesh became, the more